Category Archives: Poverty

 With misinformation and downright lies.

-You work for min’mum wage and what do you get?
+Work for min’mum wage and what do you get?

 Another day older and deeper in debt.